Events

 To get the most out of this workshop, please download the Merlin and eBird apps onto your phone and follow the prompts to create an account before the workshop.
 To use Google Lens, you will only need an internet connection and a browser on your phone.

-Participants are also encouraged to join us for a walk at the Bell Street (Wilson’s) Marsh on Saturday May 10 starting at 10 a.m. where they can put their new skills to work.
-Saturday May 10 is Global Big Day, which is an annual global birding event where bird enthusiasts record their bird sightings and contribute to scientific research through the eBird platform.
+Participants are also encouraged to join us for a walk at the Bell Street (Wilson’s) Marsh on Saturday, May 10 starting at 10 AM where they can put their new skills to work.
+Saturday, May 10, is Global Big Day, which is an annual global birding event where bird enthusiasts record their bird sightings and contribute to scientific research through the eBird platform.

-🦆All are welcome, Nature Moncton member or not
+🦆All are welcome, Nature Moncton member or not.

 Click here to join via Zoom

-Nature Moncton’s Bell Street (Wilson’s) marsh walk
+Nature Moncton’s Bell Street (Wilson’s) Marsh Walk

 Corner of Bell Street and Bond Street, Moncton

-Saturday May 10 at 10 a.m.
+Saturday, May 10 at 10 AM

 Leaders: Fred Richards & Cathy Simon